lansea/nabe/README.markdown

 * content is entirely managed through git; it falls back to the file system if not available
 * articles are stored as .markdown files, with embedded metadata (in yaml format)
 * articles are passed through [github-flavored-markdown](https://github.com/isaacs/github-flavored-markdown) converter
-* templating is done through [jqtpl](https://github.com/kof/node-jqtpl) by default (plans are underway to make it possible to easily the template engine used internally, so that you can use your favorite one.)
+* templating is done through [jqtpl](https://github.com/kof/node-jqtpl) by default (plans are underway to make it possible to easily change the template engine used internally, so that you can use your favorite one.)
 * nabe is built right on top of Connect.
 It takes advantage of HTTP caching and uses html5-boilerplate server config startup file.
 * comments are handled by disqus
 * individual articles can be accessed through urls such as `/folder/subfolder/blogging-with-nabe` that would render `bloging-with-nabe.markdown` file in `/folder/subfolder` directory.